- Home

 This is because at the end of an introductory deal you’ll usually roll onto your lender’s Standard Variable Rate (SVR), which is almost guaranteed to be a fair bit higher than the rate you’re paying at the moment.
 A difference of just a few percentage points can translate to hundreds – sometimes thousands – of pounds a year when it comes to mortgage repayments, so it’s really important that you aim to minimise the length of time spent on your lender’s SVR and have a new deal lined up.

 You don’t have to wait until your current rate runs out to start searching for a deal – most lenders will allow you to secure a new one up to six months in advance, so get cracking as soon as you can and see if you can avoid your lender’s SVR altogether.
-Read more about the benefits of remortgaging in good time in our article Five good reasons to remortgage right now
+Read more about the benefits of remortgaging in good time in our article Should I remortgage now?

 7. Overpaying your mortgage without checking the charges

-If you have the funds available to contribute a bit extra towards your mortgage each month or even repay a sizable sum all at once, this can be a hugely tempting idea – after all, the more you repay now, the smaller your monthly payments will get and the sooner you’ll be mortgage-free altogether.
+Once you have a mortgage, if you have the funds available to contribute a bit extra towards it each month or even repay a sizable sum all at once, this can be a tempting idea – after all, the more you repay now, the smaller your monthly payments will get and the sooner you’ll be mortgage-free altogether.

 However, don’t just make these overpayments without checking the terms of your mortgage first, and speak with your lender if there is any uncertainty.
 You’re usually allowed to overpay up to 10% of your mortgage balance each year without suffering a penalty, but this is not always the case.